AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56023-widget-content-not-updating-on-the-cms-page.md

 ---
 # ACSD-56023: Widget content is not updating on the CMS page

-The ACSD-56023 patch fixes the issue where the Widget content is not updating on the CMS page.
+The ACSD-56023 patch fixes the issue where the widget content is not updating on the CMS page.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.44 is installed.
 The patch ID is ACSD-56023.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions